 by Molly Greene

-I just put Midnight at Half Moon Bay, Book 7 in my Gen Delacourt Mystery Series, up for pre-order, and it’s become a tradition to share what I’ve learned, good and bad, since I published the last title.
+Midnight at Half Moon Bay is out, Book 7 in my Gen Delacourt Mystery Series, and it’s become a tradition to share what I’ve learned, good and bad, since I published the last title.
 Lock the Cellar Door went live May 31, leaving a long stretch to cover.
 Here goes.